wy-ei/vue-filter/README.md

 #### random

-get a random value from a collection
+Get a random value from a collection.

 ```
 {{ [1,2,3,4] | random }} => 1 or 2 or 3 or 4